FG-Unofficial-Developers-Guild/FG-Ammunition-Manager/README.md

 This extension aids in tracking whether some ranged weapons are loaded and assists in ammo tracking for all ranged weapons.

 # Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) v4.5.0 (2024-02-21).
+This extension has been tested with [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) v5.0.0 (2025-11-12).

-This extension works with the 3.5E, PFRPG, PFRPG2, 4E, and 5E rulesets.
+This extension works with the 3.5E, PFRPG, PFRPG2, and 5E rulesets.
-When used with 4E, the option "Power: Show item used" must be enabled for ammo tracking to work from the Powers tab (unless the power has the same name as the weapon used).

-It used to work for SFRPG, but that has now spun off into its own extension maintained by SoxMax.

 # Features
 * Adds a checkbox to the left of the ammo label on the weapons section of the actions tab; this checkbox is only shown for some weapons (those with 'firearm', 'crossbow', 'javelin', 'ballista', 'windlass', 'pistol', 'rifle', or 'loadaction' in the weapon name when using PFRPG).
 Loading these weapon will post a message to chat to help monitor the action-economy.
 Attacks attempted with these weapons without loading them first will post a message to chat and the attack will not go through.
 If you want to disable this on a per-weapon basis, add the weapon property 'noload.'